 - Fatigue.
 In the first few months of pregnancy, your body builds your baby's placenta, the organ that provides nourishment over the next 9 months.
 That takes energy, and, coupled with high levels of the hormone progesterone, it makes mothers very, very tired.
 As the first trimester ends, women often begin to feel less fatigued.
-Other possible causes of fatigue include tension, stress, depression, poor diet, flu, lack of exercise, and poor sleep or lack of sleep.
+Other possible causes of fatigue include tension, stress, depression, poor diet, flu, lack of exercise, thyroid disorder, and poor sleep or lack of sleep.

 - Bleeding.
 About one half of women with normal pregnancies will have some spotting of blood that's pink or brown in color, sometimes with stomach cramps.
 While many women with spotting or bleeding go on to have normal pregnancies, bleeding can also be a sign of miscarriage, or of an ectopic pregnancy, a potentially life-threatening condition.
 If you have bleeding, contact your health care provider to be sure that your pregnancy is progressing normally.
 Other possible causes of spotting include the beginning of your period, or breakthrough bleeding from the pill.

 What Should I Do?